Types of 3D Architectural Models

 Presentation Models

-These highly detailed models include functionality such as textures, colors and lighting.
+These highly detailed architectural models include functionality such as textures, colors and lighting.

 The Modern Art Museum of Ft.
 Worth (see below) has a removable roof in order to display the layout of the building to potential investors..